 When you’re in the early stages of growing your account, I.e. less than 5000 followers, you should be welcoming every single new follower individually.

-Obviously, as your account grows, it will be a lot harder to manage, but if you can still connect with some of your new followers, you may even make connections and friends with other people in your niche & create opportunities for collaborations, assistance, etc.
+Obviously, as your account grows, it will be a lot harder to manage, but if you can still connect with some of your new followers, you may even make connections and friends with other people in your niche & create opportunities for collaborations, and assistance, etc.

-Like & comment on your follower’s posts
+Like and comment on your follower’s posts

 This is another way of reminding your followers of your account.